 Reinstatement in the Plan during a Term will only be granted to students who become involuntarily ineligible for coverage under a group insurance plan (e.g., marriage, loss of employment, etc.).
-Students must be enrolled in, and have paid tuition and fees for 6 or more on-campus hours, complete an application, and make payment of the insurance fee within 31 days of the loss of coverage.
-Contact the Student Insurance Office.
+Students must be enrolled in, and have paid tuition and fees for 5 or more hours, complete an application, and make payment of the insurance fee within 31 days of the loss of coverage.
+Contact the Student Insurance Office for more information.

 For more questions about the Plan's benefits, eligibility, provisions, limitations and exclusions, and other features, e-mail us, call us at 217-581-5290, or stop by our office located on the 3rd floor of the Student Services Building.
 Please note, student-specific claim or eligibility questions cannot be answered via email due to privacy concerns.

 Our office hours are 8:00 a.m. to 4:30 p.m.
 Monday through Friday during the regular academic year.
 During the summer our hours are 8:00 a.m. to 4:30 p.m.
 Monday through Thursday, and 8:00 a.m. to 12:00 p.m. on Friday.